At a glance

 - Country: Netherlands · a plain cold lunchroom roll

-Walk up to a Dutch deli case and the krabsalade sits in a tub by the egg salad and the tuna, sold by the gram, pale pink and flecked with herb, and the word on the label does a lot of quiet lifting.
-Broodje krab means crab sandwich, but in everyday Dutch snack-counter and supermarket form the crab is usually not crab at all.
-It is a salad of shredded surimi, the moulded fish paste dyed and shaped to mimic crab leg, bound in mayonnaise with maybe a little onion or dill.
-The bread is a neutral soft roll and barely a factor; the whole sandwich rises or falls on what is in that tub.
+At a Dutch deli case the krabsalade sits in a tub beside the egg salad and the tuna, sold by the gram, pale pink and flecked with herb.
+In everyday snack-counter and supermarket form that crab is usually shredded surimi, a moulded fish paste dyed and shaped to mimic crab leg, bound in mayonnaise with maybe a little onion or dill.
+The bread is a neutral soft roll and barely a factor; the whole sandwich rises or falls on what is in that tub, which is why the honest move at the counter is to read the label and know which version you are buying.

-The build is short and the order of operations matters more than it looks.
+Assembly takes seconds and a couple of small habits carry it.
 The roll is halved and sometimes buttered first, the butter sealing the crumb against a wet filling so the bread does not surrender to it.
-The salad is spooned in and pushed to both ends, because a roll that is bare at the tips gives you a first and last bite of plain bread.
-A leaf of lettuce or a few cucumber rings goes in for crunch and, just as usefully, to stop the loose salad sliding out the side on the first bite.
-That is the entire assembly; there is nothing to cook and nothing to time.
+The salad is spooned in and pushed to both ends, because a roll left bare at the tips gives a first and last bite of plain bread, and a leaf of lettuce or a few cucumber rings goes in for crunch and to stop the loose salad sliding out the side.
+Quality then lives in the filling and the freshness: a good krabsalade tastes clean and faintly marine rather than merely sweet and starchy, the mayonnaise binding the shreds and not drowning them, in a roll fresh enough to hold without turning gummy.
+A poor one is a grey over-sweet paste, mayonnaise pooling at the bottom, the bread gone damp and slack from sitting too long under the load.

-The Crab That Was Invented in 1974
+The Crab That Arrived in 1974